 Coming from Java land, I'm enjoying the ability to write shorter code in groovy than in Java.
-The condition inside an if statement is one of those.
-Given cool is a boolean, in Java I'd do this.

 if (cool == true) {